visgl/react-map-gl/docs/api-reference/source.md

 The props provided to this component should be conforming to the [Mapbox source specification](https://docs.mapbox.com/mapbox-gl-js/style-spec/#sources)or [CanvasSourceOptions](https://docs.mapbox.com/mapbox-gl-js/api/#canvassourceoptions).

+[mapStyle](https://visgl.github.io/react-map-gl/docs/api-reference/static-map#mapstyle) defaults to `mapbox://styles/mapbox/light-v8` which requires a token, to use an empty base map, you need to override the prop.
+See the `EMPTY_STYLE` object in the example.

-When props change *shallowly*, the component will attempt to update the source.
+When props change _shallowly_, the component will attempt to update the source.
 Do not define objects/arrays inline to avoid perf hit.

 Once a `<Source>` is mounted, the following props should not change.
 If add/remove multiple JSX sources dynamically, make sure you use React's [key prop](https://reactjs.org/docs/lists-and-keys.html#keys) to give each element a stable identity.